ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 CKE4Spreadsheet.licenseKey = 'yourLicenseKey';
 ```

 Adapter will automatically transform all available spreadsheet instances.
-If you plan to transform only specific ones, you may set additional options:
+To transform only specific instances, additional options should be set:

 ```js
 CKE4Spreadsheet.autoConvert = false;
 CKE4Spreadsheet.convert( document.querySelector( 'container' ) );
 ```

+## Browser support

+Spreadsheet plugin is fully supported on latest **Chrome**, **Firefox** and **Safari** browsers. **Internet Explorer 11** browser support is limited, plugin is usable but there are know, visible issues. **Edge** browser is not supported ate the moment, however we are looking into providing support there too.

 ## Features overview